Love, sex, booze, rhetoric and the soul as a winged chariot: reading the Symposium and Phaedrus

 How do their notions of love relate to our notions of sexual desire and of loving relationships?

-Socrates’ speech defers to a teacher in the divine art of love who told him of a mystical ascent from physical desire to the very Form of beauty.
+Agathon’s eulogy to love is the prelude for Socrates and his deferral to a teacher in the divine art of love who first told him about the mystical ascent from physical desire to the very Form of beauty.

 How is erotic love related to the love of wisdom?